nkkasu/COMP.CS.110/README.md

 This repository contains projects for University course Programming 2.

 **NOTE!
 Projects were made in Linux environment, so it is not guaranteed that they work on Windows.**
+**Also note that there are README's on each project folders.

 ## Project 1 - Pairs